diku-dk/futhark-website/blog/2026-02-09-hedgehogs.md

 After this, Futhark started getting a bit of recognition, and we regularly used pictures of Sonic in presentations and teaching and such.
-[I characterised Futhark as a grumpy desert hedgehog in on of my favourite blog posts.](2018-06-18-designing-a-programming-language-for-the-desert.html) The students in our [course on Data Parallel Programming](https://github.com/diku-dk/dpp-e2025-pub) are encouraged to draw
+[I characterised Futhark as a grumpy desert hedgehog in one of my favourite blog posts.](2018-06-18-designing-a-programming-language-for-the-desert.html) The students in our [course on Data Parallel Programming](https://github.com/diku-dk/dpp-e2025-pub) are encouraged to draw